 Source: Official university records, on the respective reporting date: BMBWF Dept. IV/10

 The first Austrian Fachhochschulen (universities of applied sciences) for multimedia and design opened its doors to students in 1994.
 In 2004, the Anton Bruckner Private University in Linz (formerly Bruckner-Konservatorium) for music, performing arts and dance was established.
 In 2005, the Vienna Konservatorium also received the status of a private university.

 Further universities of applied sciences with artistic training courses are Kufstein University of Applied Sciences and the St Pölten University of Applied Sciences.
 Most of the artistic courses are diploma courses leading to the Magister artium (Mag.art.) degree, but there are also some bachelor’s and master’s courses.

 Degree courses in the visual and applied arts are structured on the basis of a basic course or orientation phase (BA) and a main course or qualification phase (MA).
 The basic studies are completed with an intermediate diploma and the main studies with a diploma.
 The emphasis is on practical artistic work as proof of achievement.

-Most instrumental courses are also divided into two sections, with the first section (eight semesters) being completed with the first diploma examination, the second section (four semesters) with the second diploma examination and the academic degree Magister artium / Magistra artium.
+Most music and instrumental courses are also divided into two sections, with the first section (eight semesters) being completed with the first diploma examination, the second section (four semesters) with the second diploma examination and the academic degree Magister artium / Magistra artium.
 Different profiles in the second section offer targeted preparation for a specific occupational field.
 Many instrumental studies can be completed with a bachelor’s or a master’s degree.